nicolesunshinegasoline/kickstarter-analysis/README.md

 ---

 ### - Conclusion -
 Louise came close to her goal of the 10-12k range.
-If Louise would have launched a campaign with a goal under 10K, she would have had an extra 10% chance of having a successful outcome.
+If Louise would have launched her campaign with a goal under 10K, she would have had an extra 10% chance of having a successful outcome.

 ## Challenges and Difficulties Encountered
 ---

 ### Limitations of the dataset
-One thing we have limited insight on is how actively is the campaign being promoted?
+One thing we have limited insight on is how actively was the campaign being promoted?
 - Is this a major factor in driving the outcome of a campaign?
 If so, by how much?

 ### Recommendations